 Since 1977, Iowa Legal Aid has provided civil legal aid to the most vulnerable members of our communities.
 Iowa Legal Aid is a safety net for low-income Iowans and persons who are elderly or have a disability.
 Staff and volunteers provide legal representation to secure the basic necessities of life – food and shelter, quality health care, safe and stable homes free of violence, and protection from consumer fraud.
 Today, more than 498,000 Iowans live at or below 125% of the federal poverty level and are trying to make ends meet.
 When Iowa Legal Aid assists these families in solving their legal problems, they are able to be better parents, employees and community members.

-We hope that you will join us to learn more about Iowa Legal Aid’s work with other community partners and its impact on the well-being of so many Iowans in need.
+We hope that you will join us to learn more about Iowa Legal Aid’s positive impact on the well-being of so many Iowans in need.

 Where: American Enterprise Group, 601 6th Avenue, Des Moines

 Many levels of sponsorships are available.
 Click HERE for information on sponsorships.